 University students are, more or less, part of the first generation of young adults to grow up with internet pornography as an embedded, normalized part of their lives.
 How is that affecting them?
 What, if anything, does that mean?
 In collaboration with Studio 58/Langara College, we began investigating these questions through a workshop process with a small group of Studio 58 acting students and two sexual health educators in Spring 2018.
 This culminated in a week-long workshop production, titled The P*rn Project, which was presented as part of Langara/Studio 58’s Risky Nights series.
 Building on this collaborative, intersectional effort, project devisor and writer Marcus Youssef used the material generated by the students as the basis for an original, character-driven narrative drama exploring the personal, social, and ideological consequences of growing up as part of the first generation with unfettered and on-demand access to internet pornography.
 Incognito Mode was presented as part of Studio 58/Langara’s 18/19 mainstage season.
 The next phase will include a revision of the script adapted for a smaller cast which will tour Spring 2021 to post-secondary institutions alongside educational workshops examining the impact of online access to pornography on young people’s understanding of sex, sexual violence and sexuality with a view to engaging university and college communities in educational dialogues about sexual violence.

-INCOGNITO MODE: A PLAY ABOUT PORN.
-A generational exploration of pornography in the digital age.
+INCOGNITO MODE.
 Directed by Chelsea Haberlin.
 Devised & Written by Marcus Youssef.
-In collaboration with & featuring the 5th term students of Studio 58.
+In collaboration with students from Studio 58/Langara College.